xmihol00/FLP/proj2/README.md

 ## Directory structure
 ```
-├── hand_solved_graphs/    - graphs with unique hamiltonian cycles found by hand and scripts to test them against the implemented algorithms
+├── hand_solved_graphs/    - graphs with already found all unique hamiltonian cycles and scripts to test the implemented algorithms against them
 ├── main.pl                - implementation of the algorithm with multiple main functions for various tests
-├── Makefile               - commands for building executables launching different main functions
+├── Makefile               - commands for building various executables each launching different main functions
-├── performance_graphs/    - generated graphs without solutions to test the performance of the implemented algorithms, scripts to evaluate the performance and performance plots
+├── performance_graphs/    - generated unsolved graphs for performance testing, scripts to evaluate the performance and performance plots of measured results
 └── README.md
 ```

 ## Implementation details
-There are two implemented solutions solving the problem.
+There are two implemented solutions solving the problem of finding a set of all hamiltonian cycles.
 Both solutions use the Prolog database for storing nodes and edges, which should ensure their O(1) lookup, considering that the database is a reasonably balanced hash table.

 ### Solution using edges as the search space
 This is the common solution, where paths without repeating nodes starting and finishing in a given node are searched and then deduplicated to ensure uniqueness of each solution.
 The time complexity, considering that existence of an edge can be evaluated in O(1), of this algorithm is $O(V^E)*O(V)$, where $V$ is the number of nodes in a graph, $E$ is the average branching factor, $O(V^E)$ is the time required for finding a solution and is the time required for deduplication $O(V)$.